Brown trout are found all over the world, and as they are a very priced game fish, many anglers wonder about the time of their spawning.

 What Time of Year Do Brown Trout Spawn?

-Unlike many other fish species, brown trout (Salmo trutta) spawn during the year’s cold months.
+Unlike many other fish species, brown trout (Salmo trutta) spawn during the year’s colder months.

 More specifically, this trout species typically spawns between the months of September and December, although during years with milder winters, they have been observed to spawn as late as January.

-This makes the brown trout a “co-spawner” of both the brook trout and the Atlantic salmon, with whom it shares many spawning habitats.
+This makes the brown trout a “co-spawner” of both brook trout, steelhead, and Pacific and Atlantic salmon.
+Browns also share many spawning habitats with these trout and salmon species.

 You may wonder why some trout species spawn in such cold conditions when almost all other freshwater fish species spawn during spring or early summer.